DeebotUniverse/client.py/README.md

 [![PyPI - Downloads](https://img.shields.io/pypi/dw/deebot-client?style=for-the-badge)](https://pypi.org/project/deebot-client)
 <a href="https://www.buymeacoffee.com/edenhaus" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-black.png" width="150px" height="35px" alt="Buy Me A Coffee" style="height: 35px !important;width: 150px !important;" ></a>

+This library is mainly used by the Deebot integration for Home Assistant, but it is also possible to use it for other things.

 ## Installation

 If you have a recent version of Python 3, you should be able to